515: The Wild, Wild World of Batwoman

 Robert Guillaume is Miss Benson.

-Actor Robert Guillaume played the title character on the TV sitcom Benson (ABC, 1979-1986), a show about the butler to a scatterbrained governor (James Noble).
+Actor Robert Guillaume (born Robert Peter Williams, 1927-2017) played the title character on the TV sitcom Benson (ABC, 1979-1986), a show about the butler to a scatterbrained governor (James Noble).
 Benson was a spin-off of the sitcom/soap opera parody Soap (ABC, 1977-1981), which introduced the Benson character as the butler of a wealthy and dysfunctional family.
+Guillaume also provided the voice of Shaman mandrill Rafiki in the 1994 Disney animated film The Lion King.

 [Sung.]
 Listen to this story ‘bout a man named Jed, poor …